Pallavi-Langhe/Hostel-Management/README.md

 # Hostel Management System
-This is a PHP Project that use MYSQL database for creating a Event Management System.
+This is a PHP Project that use MYSQL database for creating a Hostel Management System.

 # Getting Started
 <h3>Step 1 : Start Localhost</h3>